svc-design/documents/interview-qa/EN/chapters/01-2-Operations-SRE-Cloud-Services-AWS.md

 *How:* Place web tier instances behind an ALB, run autoscaled containers on EKS/ECS, replicate databases with RDS Multi-AZ or Aurora read replicas, and front everything with CloudFront plus monitoring and security services.
 *Example:* For an e-commerce site we deployed ALB-backed EKS pods across three AZs, used Aurora with an async replica, cached static assets with CloudFront, and wired GuardDuty alerts into Slack.

+AWS 负载均衡

+Q: What’s the difference between CLB, ALB, and NLB?

+CLB → “That’s mainly for legacy /ˈleɡəsi/ systems.
+I wouldn’t use it for new projects.”
+ALB → “That’s the go-to for cloud-native apps — APIs, web apps, or as the Ingress for Kubernetes.”
+NLB → “That’s for high-performance TCP or UDP traffic — really low latency and it can handle millions of connections.”

+AWS Compute

+Q: When do you choose EC2 vs Lambda?

+EC2 → “When I need full control of the OS and long-running workloads.”
+Lambda → “When it’s event-driven, short-lived, and I want to scale automatically without managing servers.”

+AWS Storage

+Q: How do you compare S3, EBS, and EFS?
+S3 → “Object storage, great for static files, backups, and data lakes.”
+EBS → “Block storage, attach it to a single EC2 instance like a disk.”
+EFS → “Shared file system, multiple EC2s can mount it at the same time.”

+AWS Database

+Q: RDS vs DynamoDB?

+RDS → “Relational, great when I need SQL and transactions.”
+DynamoDB → “NoSQL, great for huge scale, key-value, and ultra-low latency.”

+AWS Networking

+Q: VPC basics?
+“It’s your private network in AWS — you define subnets, route tables, security groups, and control inbound/outbound traffic.”

+AWS Monitoring

+Q: How do you monitor workloads on AWS?
+“Use CloudWatch for metrics and logs, X-Ray for tracing, and integrate alarms with SNS or PagerDuty.”

+AWS CI/CD

+Q: What tools does AWS provide for CI/CD?

+“CodePipeline for orchestration, CodeBuild for builds, CodeDeploy for deployment.
+But many teams use GitHub Actions or GitLab CI instead.”

 ### Infrastructure as Code and Automation

 **Q: How do you manage AWS resources with Terraform?**